Category: Public Comment

 Related Documents

-BOISE – The Idaho Department of Environmental Quality (DEQ) is seeking comment on a draft water quality certification for the Middleton Road and Linden Road roundabout project.
+The Idaho Department of Environmental Quality (DEQ) is seeking comment on a draft reuse permit renewal for Fremont County’s Mack’s Inn Municipal Wastewater Treatment Facility.

-The draft certification is available for review on DEQ’s Public Comment Opportunities web page.
-Written comments will be accepted through February 10, 2025, at 5 p.m.
+The permit materials are available for public review at DEQ’s Idaho Falls Regional Office (900 North Skyline Drive Suite B, Idaho Falls, Idaho 83406) and on DEQ’s Public Comment Opportunities page.
+Written comments will be accepted through June 2, 2025, until 5 p.m.
 Mountain Time.
 Submit comments electronically using the form below or by mail or email to:

 Boise, ID 83706